heptarch/heptarch.github.io/projects.md

 He was a scientist-manager par excellence, but his views on managing scientists would seem heretical now.
 Research was a "non-scheduled area of work", so the scientists did not have to jump through the corporate hoops of OKRs, deadlines, or progress reports.

-They did not crunch and they did not hustle.
+They did not crunch; they did not hustle.

-In fact, their only goal was research, and the buildings were designed to ensure they were engaged, stimulated by cross-disciplinary interactions, and focused.
+In fact, their only goal was research.
+The buildings were designed to facilitate disciplinary cross-talk, stimulation, and focus; Kelly oversaw that alchemy as well.